johnwhitington/cpdf-source/pysplits/c00.tex

-"""Pycpdf: a python interface to cpdf.
+"""Pycpdflib: a python interface to cpdf.

 Before using the library, you must load the libpycpdf and libcpdf DLLs.
-This is achieved with the pycpdf.loadDLL function, given the filename or full path of the libpycpdf DLL.
+This is achieved with the pycpdflib.loadDLL function, given the filename or full path of the libpycpdf DLL.
 On Windows, you may have to call os.add_dll_directory first.
 On MacOS, you may need to give the full path, and you may need to install libcpdf.so in a standard location /usr/local/lib/, or use the install_name_tool command to tell libpycpdf.so where to find libcpdf.so.